 Occasionally, some components will require complex or irregular shaped pads as per manufacturer’s recommended layout.
 Always remember that an easy and efficient solution exists to implement complex pad shapes quickly.
 By creating or importing a precise outline of the complex pad shape using tracks and arcs, the result can be converted to a solid region object.

-Interested in learning more about the available methods for quickly implementing complex pad shapes in Altium Designer?
+Interested in learning more about the available methods for quickly implementing complex pad shapes in Altium ?
 Download a free white paper Implementing Complex Pad Shapes today.

 About the AuthorMore Content by John Magyar